ynad/scripts-branch/README.txt

 Version:
 --------
-0.1.2 (2016-09-22)
+Last edit: 2017-01-12

     TODO:
+    - add stuff

     BUGS:

 Description:
 ------------
-A collection of scripts (especially bash and similar) that I wrote for my personal use.
+A (partial) collection of scripts (especially bash and similar) that I wrote for my personal use.

 License: